The 2017 WADA Prohibited List came into effect on January 1, 2017

-Athletes can verify the prohibited status of their medication(s) using the following CCES resources which were updated on January 1, 2016 to reflect the new Prohibited List.
+Athletes should verify the prohibited status of their medication(s) using the following CCES resources:

 - Global DRO: www.globaldro.com